DankGroup/DankUpdater/README.md

-# DankUpdater (Beta)
+## Dank Updater Repository
+> This repository is only to be accessed by authorized parties

-Where Dank Updater looks for updates
+This is where Dank Updater looks for Dank Utilities updates

 **This feature is currently in closed beta**